KBNLwikimedia/MediaFromDelpher_ExtractCopyrightTemplates/stories/Free to use - Exploring public domain claims in Wikimedia Commons files sourced from Delpher.md

 **The final dataset**<br/>
 In the end, we were able to retrieve 6,248 distinct files that contained (one or more) copyright templates (6,329 in total), as well as a publication or creation date.
 This is the [dataset used in our further analysis](link to Excel).
 XXXXX TODO XXXXXXXX

-##  Why are Delpher sourced files in the public domain, according to Wikimedia Commons?
+## H2 kopje-  Why are Delpher sourced files in the public domain, according to Wikimedia Commons?

 What insights can be gained from this dataset?
 A useful starting point is to understand the main reasons why files have been classified as public domain by their uploaders.

+### H3 kopje - the main reasons why files have been classified as public domain by their uploaders.

 **Grouping templates**<br/>
 To do this, we first grouped the copyright templates according to their underlying rationale for placing files in the public domain.
 This process resulted in five distinct categories: